 - New Mexico

 You can choose to have your order shipped via UPS Next Day Air©, UPS 2nd Day Air© or UPS Ground©.
 Shipping charges are prepaid and added to invoices by default.
 After receipt of your order, all ground and air orders entered before the shipping deadline will generally be shipped the same day.
 If received after the shipping deadline, your order will generally be shipped the following business day.

 Because Associated Spring RAYMOND ships FOB origination within the United States, the risk of loss transfers to you when we deliver the goods to the carrier.
 Insurance is available at your expense to insure against loss or unusual damage (not currently available for online orders).
 It is not automatically included in the shipping charges.

-The exact amount of the Shipping & Handling charges will show during the checkout process & on your order confirmation.
+The exact amount of the shipping and handling charges will show during the checkout process and on your order confirmation.

 Terms of Sale

 With respect to goods purchased by Buyer from Seller (“Goods”), no contract exists until Buyer places order for delivery and such order is accepted by Seller's acknowledging receipt of the order, by Seller's commencement of work on the Goods ordered, or by Seller's shipment of the Goods, whichever occurs first.
 Any acceptance will be limited to the express terms contained on the face hereof.
 Additional or different terms in Buyer's form or any attempt by Buyer to vary in any degree any of the terms of this quotation shall be deemed material and are objected to and rejected, but this shall not prevent the formation of a contract between Buyer and Seller unless such variances are in the terms of the description, quantity, price or delivery schedule of the goods, and the order shall be deemed accepted by Seller without said additional or different terms.

 All agreements are contingent upon strikes, accidents and other reasons for delay beyond Seller's control.